Skip to content

 Why Create Custom Voice Commands?

-Custom commands are fantastic for saving time and reducing physical strain.
+Custom commands are great for saving time and reducing physical strain.
 When you use them, you get a personalized workflow where a simple phrase triggers complex actions, making your Windows 11 experience faster and more efficient.

 How to List Voice Access Commands